In-house vs agency recruitment: The pros and cons of careers in recruiting

 Broadly speaking, there are four basic types of professional agency recruitment.
 However, it's important to keep in mind that an agency may utilize any number of the following methods:

-• Temporary Staffing and Staff Augmentation: Temporary staffing, also known as temp staffing or staff augmentation, typically refers to hiring workers on a seasonal, project-based or otherwise temporary basis.
+- Contract Staffing and Staff Augmentation: Contract staffing, also known as staff augmentation, typically refers to hiring workers on a seasonal, project-based or otherwise short-term basis.
 These hires — who are contractors employed by the professional agency — will work for the client business until the end of their assignment.
-In some cases, the temporary workers will work on a temp-to-hire basis, meaning they are initially brought on as temporary employees through the agency, but could potentially be hired permanently by the client.
-It's not uncommon for an agency recruiter specializing in temporary staffing to work with candidates who are placed at multiple client businesses throughout their relationship with the recruiter's agency.
+In some cases, the contract workers will work on a contract-to-hire basis, meaning they are initially brought on as contract employees through the agency, but could potentially be hired permanently by the client.
+It's not uncommon for an agency recruiter specializing in contract staffing to work with candidates who are placed at multiple client businesses throughout their relationship with the recruiter's agency.

 The advantages and disadvantages of in-house and agency recruitment